 Moot Court Competition History & Previous Winners

 In March 2012, 37 teams addressed the question of privacy versus disclosure issues in ballot issue campaigns, and claims of judicial bias based on gay identity.
 Utah Supreme Court Chief Justice Christine Durham, City of Houston Municipal Courts Associate Judge Phyllis R. Frye, and United States District Court, Central District of California Former Judge George P. Schiavelli presided over the final round of competition during the Williams Institute’s 11th Annual Update: Fair Play?
 LGBT People, Civic Participation & Political Process in April 2012.
 The two final teams were from University of Illinois College of Law and UCLA Law.
-The team from UCLA Law won the competition (pictured left).
+The team from UCLA Law won the competition (pictured above).

 In March 2011, 26 teams addressed the question of affirmative action with respect to sexual orientation.
 U.S. Ninth Circuit Court of Appeals Chief Judge Alex Kozinski, Delaware Supreme Court Justice Jack Jacobs, and Oregon Supreme Court Associate Justice Rives Kistler (pictured right) presided over the final round of competition during the Williams Institute’s 10th Anniversary Update and Celebration in April 2011.
 The two final teams were from UC Davis School of Law.

 In January 2010, 29 teams addressed the question of religious liberty and LGBT rights.
 Justice Carol A. Beier, Kansas Supreme Court, Justice Joette Katz, Connecticut Supreme Court, and Justice Steven Z. Perren, California Court of Appeal (pictured below), presided over the final round of competition.
 For the second year in a row, Florida Coastal School of Law competed in the final round.
 The University of Illinois won the competition.